wwang93/WeiWang-Vino-.github.io/_pages/about.md

 Feel free to look at my specific [portfolio entry](https://sudo-boris.github.io/portfolio/RCPPO/).

 ## 👨🏻‍🔬 Professional Experience
-Currently I am working as a **Student Researcher** at the Reliable Multimodal AI Lab at the TU Darmstadt under the supervision of Prof. Marcus Rohrbach working on **Generative Video-Language Modelling**.
+Currently I am working as a **PhD Student Researcher** at the [MDSC](https://makingdatasciencecount.com/)  Lab at the University of Tennessee under the supervision of [Dr. Joshua Rosenberg](https://joshuamrosenberg.com/) working on **Computational social science cookbook with R: A practical guide**.

-Additionally, I have professional experience working as an **Applied Machine Learning Student Researcher** at the Fraunhofer Heinrich Hertz Institute. \
+Additionally, I have professional experience working as an **Applied AI in Education Student Researcher** at the [AIRELAB](https://airelab.online/) under the supervison of [Dr. Fatima T. Zahra](https://www.linkedin.com/in/fatima-t-zahra-ph-d-6877aa14/) working on **Spencer Large Grant Application about Teaching Critically with Generative Artificial Intelligence**. \
-There I worked on dynamic traffic flow forecasting using Graph Neural Networks.
+There I worked as GA.

 ## 📚 Teaching and Community Contributions
-To further contribute to the Machine Learning community, I have a [YouTube](https://www.youtube.com/@borismeinardus) and [Medium](https://medium.com/@boris.meinardus) channel where I publish educational Machine Learning content.
+To further contribute to the Learning Design and Technology community, I worked as a Insruction Designer to design series of workshops [Teaching with Generative AI workshop](https://workshop.utk.edu/workshopinfo.php?workshop=1352) to equip educators with the knowledge and skills to integrate generative AI (GenAI) tools effectively into their teaching practices.
+Participants will explore the fundamentals of GenAI, delve into its applications in education, and learn how to utilize GenAI-enhanced tools for both teacher and student use, while also navigating ethical and privacy concerns.